pavank-v/fitness-tracker/README.md

 # Fitness Application

 Welcome to the Fitness Application!
 This project is designed to help users track their fitness journey, including workouts, nutrition, and overall progress.
-The application is built with Django as the backend and React for the frontend (planned integration).
+The application is built with Django as the backend and Next.js for the fontend.
 The project is currently under development with features being added incrementally.

 ---